Edward-EH-Holmes/CS5346-2023-24-Own-Time-Own-Target-OTOT-Tasks/README.md

 For the record, Edward-Holmes and Edward-EH-Holmes are both me. (ಡωಡ)hiahiahia

-For Task A, if you want to localize this deployment, I have provided the Ubuntu tutorial here.
+For Task A (A1 and A2), if you want to localize this deployment, I have provided the Ubuntu tutorial here.

 Install npm